anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw4.md

 >This method looks at the top card's value (if the top card is a joker, assume its value is 27, even if it's actually 28).
 It leaves that card on top of the deck.
 >
 >Given the value of the top card, it should count down the deck by that many cards, starting with the top one.
-Record the value of the _**next**_ card card that in the deck, but don't remove it from the deck.
+Record the value of the _**next**_ card that is in the deck, but don't remove it from the deck.
 >
 >If the original ordering of our cards is as follows:
 >```